robsel118/RobertSeligmann/content/about/index.md

 Some of the technologies I've been recently working with:
-  - JavaScript
   - TypeScript
   - React.js
   - Node.js
+  - Ruby on Rails
+  - MySQL
-  - MongoDB
+  - SASS/CSS modules
-  - Flutter
+  - Svelte.js
   - Figma
-  - Styled-Components